tibetty/gulp-imgconv/README.md

 gulp-imgconv
 ==========

-A gulp plugin to convert images including format conversion, resizing, overlaying, etc. for distribution powered by sharp.
+A gulp plugin to convert images (format conversion, resizing, cutting in/out, watermarking etc.) for distribution or batch image processing

 Installation
 ---